dougbutner/web-4/README.md

 Web 4 is a set of **modular paradigms** and practices that allow integration of **provable democracy in any social system** that seeks to be more collaborative (organization, government, community, etc.).
-Modularity allows any project to adopt one or more of these principles to improve the fidelity of their user's experience.
+Modularity allows any project to adopt one or more of these principles to increase the accuracy, fairness, and transparency of each individual's role in this collaboration.

 Web 4 is **built on top of web 3** (blockchain-based) while being **fundamentally different** and providing enough **benefit to society** warrant the new title of web 4.